There is a wave of Republicans leaving Congress

 The location of some of these seats has been pivotal during the push for health care reform and tax reform in 2017.
 Reps.
 Frank LoBiondo of New Jersey and Charlie Dent of Pennsylvania were courted during the health care debates for their votes.
 Both members have high numbers of Medicaid enrollees in their districts.
 Property taxes are high in New Jersey, and LoBiondo objected to the repeal of the state and local tax (SALT) deduction during the tax reform debates.

 Some states are seeing higher numbers of open seats.
 And not all of the vacancies are coming from Republicans.
 Several seats have opened in Texas, including the blue 16th Congressional District, won by Democrat Beto O'Rourke in 2016.
-He announced that he plans to run for governor in 2018.
+He announced that he plans to run for Senate in 2018.

 The campaign committees on both sides of the political aisle are eying the 23 Republicans defending districts that Hillary Clinton won and the 12 held by Democrats in districts that President Donald Trump won.
 These are seen as vulnerable seats to flip.